In fact, it is said that the symbiosis between people and snow began during this Jomon period.

 There were many traces of people living in the Shinano River basin area during Jomon period.

 It is said that a major environmental change occurred 8,000 years ago.
 (3)

 When the Tsushima Warm Current flowed into the Sea of Japan, it caused heavy snowfall.

 Then people started to deal with snow to survive.

 Since people have lived in heavy snowfall since ancient times, one of the unique snow culture, which continues to this day, developed from the Jomon period.

 In modern times, Many cities near the Shinano River has been designated as a heavy snowfall area (Tokamachi, Nagaoka, Yuzawa etc..)

 Japanese law stipulates the “heavy snow region / 豪雪地帯 (Gosetsu Chitai)” as an area where the industry is difficult to develop and it may be difficult for local people to live comfortably due to the heavy snow.

-Japan and unique snow culture - One of the major snowest country in the world
+Japan and Unique Snow Culture - One of the Major Snowest Place in the World

 Exploring the Jomon period